Godspower-Eze/learn-cryptography-and-zk/README.md

 ## Usage

-This serves as a learning material for me in my journey to learning cryptography.
+This serves as a learning material for me in my journey to becoming a god at cryptography.
 I hope it helps you learn as well.